coecms/clef/docs/esgf.rst

  * :code:`clef --remote cmip5` returns all the ESGF CMIP5/CMIP6 datasets  matching the constraints, it is the equivalent of doing a search online on an ESGF node

- * :code:`clef --local cmip5` finds local files accessing directly the NCI's MAS database so it will also return older versions or datasets that might be temporarily offline.
+ * :code:`clef --local cmip5` finds local files accessing directly the NCI's clef.nci.org.au database so it will also return older versions or datasets that might be temporarily offline.

  * :code:`clef --missing cmip6` finds files on ESGF that haven't been downloaded to NCI